Michael Seed

-Michael Seed (born 1957) is a Catholic priest and Franciscan friar, an author, and former ecumenical advisor to the Archbishops of Westminster Basil Hume and Cormac Murphy-O'Connor.
+Michael Seed (born 1957) is a British Catholic priest, Franciscan friar and author.
+He was an ecumenical advisor to the archbishops of Westminster Basil Hume and Cormac Murphy-O'Connor.
 He has been linked to the decision of various politicians and other public figures to convert to Roman Catholicism.

 Early life

-Michael Seed was born in Manchester in 1957, to a young woman called Marie Godwin, and baptised into the Catholic Church as an infant with the names Steven Wayne.
+Michael Seed was born in Manchester in 1957 to a young woman named Marie Godwin.
+He was baptised in the Catholic Church as an infant with the names Steven Wayne.
 In 1958, he was adopted by Joseph and Lillian Seed.
 During his early childhood he and Lillian were subjected to abuse by his adoptive father, resulting in a number of suicide attempts by his mother.
 Seed was also bullied at school.
 Following the suicide of his mother in 1966 and the death of his father in 1968, he was brought up by his maternal grandmother.

 Found to be dyslexic, in 1970 Seed became a pupil at Knowl View residential school for maladjusted children in Rochdale, where he remained for four years.
 His 2007 autobiography, Nobody's Child, later became an important source for the Independent Inquiry into Childhood Sexual Abuse investigating the abuse of pupils there at this time.
 Seed, who was himself abused by one of the teachers, described the level of sexual abuse at Knowl View as "beyond horror".

 After leaving school, Seed worked at the Knutsford motorway service station, but was sacked for breakages; he then lost another job in catering.

 Vocation

 In his youth, Seed joined several different Christian denominations, including Roman Catholicism, Anglicanism, the Salvation Army, the Baptist Union, and the Strict and Particular Baptists.
-In 1976, at the age of 18, he joined the Roman Catholic Society of African Missions and spent a year at its novitiate in Cork, Ireland.
-After the novitiate he went to the SMA's house in New Barnet in north London and attended the then Missionary Institute in Mill Hill, which prepared men of several religious congregations for ministry in Africa, Asia, and Latin America.
+In 1976, at the age of 18, he joined the Roman Catholic Society of African Missions (SMA) and spent a year at its novitiate in Cork, Ireland.
+After the novitiate he went to the SMA's house in New Barnet in north London and attended the then Missionary Institute in Mill Hill, which prepared men of several religious congregations for ministry in Afric], Asia and Latin America.

 Seed struck up a relationship with the Franciscan Friars of the Atonement (the Society of the Atonement), who ran a library close to Westminster Cathedral, and eventually left his missionary society to join them, taking his first vows in 1982.
 He was ordained a priest on 18 January 1986.